SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 MatousekScramble
 ```

   - `OwenScramble` a.k.a.
-Nested Uniform Scramble is the most understood theoretically but is more costly to operate.
+Nested Uniform Scramble is the most understood theoretically, but is more costly to operate.

 ```@docs
 OwenScramble